-Course #301 Credit 1 Level 2 Prerequisite: C or better in English or teacher permission
+Course #301Credit 1Level 2Prerequisite: C or better in English or teacher permission

-This beginning level of French is designed to acquaint the student with the basics of French language and culture.
-The student learns to speak, read, write and orally comprehend in French using simple vocabulary.
-The teacher and recordings of native speakers provide pronunciation models.
-Did you know there are 29 countries that have French as an official language?
-The culture of France and other French speaking countries is presented through videos, pictures and exchanging letters with French pen pals.
+This beginning level of French is an introduction to the basics of the French language and culture.
+The student learns to speak, read, write, and understand French using simple vocabulary.
+Did you know that there are 29 countries that have French as an official language?
+The culture of France and other French speaking countries is presented through videos, photos, and exchanging letters with French pen pals.

-French II

-Credit 1 Level 2 Prerequisite: C or better in French I

-French II is a continuation of the French language and culture studied in French I. The student will further develop the four basic skills of listening, speaking, reading and writing.
-Basic speech patterns and grammar are reviewed.
-More advanced vocabulary, grammar and the culture of France and other French speaking countries are taught through dialogue, situations, reading, videos, etc.
+French II Course #302 Credit 1 Level 2 Prerequisite: C or better in French I French II is a continuation of the French language ge and culture studi ed in French I. The student w ill further develop the four basic skills of listening, speaking, reading and writing.
+Basic speech patterns and gramma r are reviewed.
+More advanced vocabulary, grammar, and the cultur re of France and o ther French speaking countrie es are taught through dialogue, situations, readings, videos, etc.